-Cash used in financing activities during the three months ended April 30, 2020 was \$2.3 million primarily due to issuance costs related to our January 2020 offering of 0.25% convertible senior notes due 2026 that had been accrued as of January 31, 2020, as well as principal repayment of finance leases, partially offset by the proceeds from the exercise of stock options.
+Cash provided by financing activities during the nine months ended October 31, 2020 was \$16.0 million, primarily due to proceeds from the exercises of stock options and from the issuance of Class A common stock under the Employee Stock Purchase Plan, partially offset by issuance costs related to our January 2020 offering of 0.25% convertible senior notes due 2026 that had been accrued as of January 31, 2020, as well as principal repayments of finance leases.

-Cash provided by financing activities during the three months ended April 30, 2019 was \$6.4 million primarily due to the proceeds from the exercise of stock options.
+Cash provided by financing activities during the nine months ended October 31, 2019 was \$18.8 million primarily due to the proceeds from the exercises of stock options, as well as proceeds from the issuance of common stock under the Employee Stock Purchase Plan.